- J.D., magna cum laude, Harvard Law School

 Right to Counsel

 Lauren Sudeall Lucas, assistant professor of law, teaches Constitutional Law and Capital Punishment.
-Her scholarly work to date has touched on the intersection of constitutional law and criminal procedure, with a focus on structural indigent defense reform, and the relationship between rights and identity.
+Her scholarly work to date has focused on the relationship between rights and identity as well as the intersection of constitutional law and criminal procedure.
 Other research interests include the constitutional treatment of multiracial and economically and politically marginalized populations.
-Her recent scholarship has appeared or will appear in the California Law Review, Minnesota Law Review, and the Federal Sentencing Reporter, among other publications.
+Her recent scholarship has appeared in the California Law Review, Minnesota Law Review and the Federal Sentencing Reporter, among other publications.

 Lucas graduated magna cum laude from Harvard Law School, where she served as treasurer of the Harvard Law Review.
 She received her B.A. with distinction from Yale University.

 During her time in practice, Lucas received the Anti-Defamation League’s Stuart Eizenstat Young Lawyer Award and was named by the Fulton County Daily Report as one of 10 “On the Rise” Georgia lawyers under 40.
 In 2011, she was recognized as one of National Law Journal’s Minority 40 Under 40.